Texas Tier II Reporting

 Misclassifying Substances

-Be sure to consult the EPA list of lists to double check if the chemical is an extremely hazardous substance.
+Be sure to consult the EPA list of lists to double check if the chemical is or contains an extremely hazardous substance.

 Failing to Keep Up-To-Date with Changes in Regulations